 Law Reform Essay Competition

-Find out more by watching the Law Reform Essay Competition video.
+Find out more about the competition by watching the Law Reform Essay Competition video.

 This annual competition is sponsored by the Bar Council Scholarships Trust and coordinated by the Bar Council.
 It offers prizes in the following categories: